Is Uber Safe Or Am I Better Off Calling A Taxi?

 - Uber must annually obtain and review the Uber driver’s driving history.
 (MCL 257.2107(1)(b))

 - A driver is prohibited from driving from Uber under the following circumstances: (1) the driver has 4 moving violations in the past 3 years; (2) the driver has 1 “major” violation in the past 3 years; (3) the driver has been convicted of certain felonies in the past 5 years; (4) the driver is listed in the national sex offender registry database; (5) the driver does not have a valid driver’s license (from Michigan or another state); (6) the driver does not have proof of registration for his or her vehicle; (7) the driver does not have “proof of automobile liability insurance”; and (8) the driver is under 19 years of age.
 (MCL 257.2102(2))

-In order to keep Uber safe for riders, Uber drivers must have their personal vehicle which they intend to use to transport Uber passengers undergo an annual safety inspection, which is the inspection of brakes, steering, lights, signals, tires and safety belts among other components.
+In Michigan, to keep Uber safe for riders, Uber drivers must have their personal vehicle which they intend to use to transport Uber passengers undergo an annual safety inspection, which is the inspection of brakes, steering, lights, signals, tires and safety belts among other components.
 (MCL 257.2109(1))

 Signage and pictures to keep Uber safe for riders

-An Uber driver must “display a consistent and distinctive signage or emblem at all times” while he or she is on-duty for Uber or transporting Uber passengers.
+In Michigan, to to help keep Uber riders safe, an Uber driver must “display a consistent and distinctive signage or emblem at all times” while he or she is on-duty for Uber or transporting Uber passengers.
 (MCL 257.2111(1))